 This kit is a 1:17 scale flying model.
 Pre-1942 design, eligible for Society of Antique Modelers (SAM) contests.

-This free flight rubber powered kit contains a full-size rolled plan, building and flying instructions, hand-picked printed balsa and balsa strip wood, rubber motor, E-B propeller, EBM thrust bearing, clear plastic for the windshield, wheels, landing gear wire, TissueCal™ markings, and Easy Built Lite tissue in olive green and light gray.
+This free flight rubber powered kit contains a full-size rolled plan, hand-picked printed balsa and balsa strip wood, rubber motor, E-B propeller, EBM thrust bearing, clear plastic for the windshield, wheels, landing gear wire, TissueCal™ markings, and Easy Built Lite tissue in olive green and light gray.
 To build this model you will need a building board, hobby knife, fine sandpaper, and glue.

 Markings for the Airacobra are printed on white Easy Built Lite white tissue.item B117 Price: $4.85/set